 - Remove the spark plug lead and secure it away from the plug.

-- Use a fuel line clamp or other smooth-faced clamp to seal the fuel line where it attaches to the carburettor.
-Then, disconnect the line from the carburettor, hold the line over a bucket or fuel can and release the clamp.
+- Use a fuel line clamp or other smooth-faced clamp to seal the fuel line where it attaches to the carburetor.
+Then, disconnect the line from the carburetor, hold the line over a bucket or fuel can and release the clamp.
 Dispose of all fuel in a safe manner.

 - Check with a flashlight for debris and beads of light that indicate holes or cracks.
 Use a baster to remove loose debris.
 If you find damage, replace the tank with original manufacturer's equipment.